-Project Win-Win involves 64 community colleges and four-year institutions authorized to award associate’s degrees.
-These institutions are located in nine states (Florida, Louisiana, Michigan, Missouri, New York, Ohio, Oregon, Virginia, and Wisconsin).
-They are engaged in the task of identifying former students, no longer enrolled anywhere and never awarded any degree, whose records qualify them for an associate’s degree, and get those degrees awarded retroactively.
-Simultaneously, these institutions identify former students who are “academically short” of an associate’s degree by no more than nine to 12 credits, find them, and seek to bring them back to complete the degree.
+Between 2009 and 2013, 61 colleges in nine states (Florida, Louisiana, Michigan, Missouri, New York, Ohio, Oregon, Virginia, and Wisconsin) joined together for Project Win-Win.
+Their mission: locate former students, no longer enrolled anywhere and never awarded a degree, whose records qualified them for associate’s degrees, and award those degrees retroactively.
+This effort also identified former students who were no more than nine to 12 credits short of an associate’s degree and sought to find and bring them back to college to complete the degree.